gardener/gardener/docs/extensions/worker.md

 ## That sounds like a lot that needs to be done, can you help me?

 All of the described behaviour is mostly the same for every provider.
-The only difference is maybe the version/configuration of the machine-controller-manager, and the machine class specification itself.
+The only difference is maybe the version/configuration of the provider-specific `machine-controller-manager` sidecar container, and the machine class specification itself.
 You can take a look at our [extension library](https://github.com/gardener/gardener/blob/master/extensions), especially the [worker controller](../../extensions/pkg/controller/worker) part where you will find a lot of utilities that you can use.
+Note that there are also utility functions for getting the default sidecar container specification or corresponding VPA container policy in the [`machinecontrollermanager` package](../../pkg/component/machinecontrollermanager) called `ProviderSidecarContainer` and `ProviderSidecarVPAContainerPolicy`.
 Also, using the library you only need to implement your provider specifics - all the things that can be handled generically can be taken for free and do not need to be re-implemented.
 Take a look at the [AWS worker controller](https://github.com/gardener/gardener-extension-provider-aws/tree/master/pkg/controller/worker) for finding an example.